canonical/charmed-5g/docs/tutorials/mastering.md

 The following steps build on the Juju controller which was bootstrapped and knows how to manage the SD-Core Control Plane Kubernetes cluster.

 First, we will create a new Terraform module which we will use to deploy SD-Core Control Plane.
-In this module we will also specify the Access and Mobility Management Function (AMF) host name and IP address for sharing with the radios.
+After the successful deployment, we will configure the Access and Mobility Management Function (AMF) IP address for sharing with the radios and the Traefik external hostname for exposing the SD-Core Network Management System (NMS).
 This host name must be resolvable by the gNB and the IP address must be reachable and resolve to the AMF unit.
-In the bootstrap step, we set the Control Plane MetalLB range to start at `10.201.0.52`, so that is what we use in the configuration.
+In the bootstrap step, we set the Control Plane MetalLB IP range, and that is what we use in the configuration.
 Lastly, the module will expose the Software as a Service offer for the AMF.

 Log into the `juju-controller` VM: